11968-ship-it/holbertonschool-hbnb/part2/README.md

 - **Business Logic Layer**: Core models and services that define application behavior.
 - **Persistence Layer**: An in-memory repository used for object storage and validation (to be replaced by a database in later stages).

-At this stage, the application runs successfully but does not yet expose functional API endpoints.
+At this stage, the application runs successfully and exposes functional RESTful API endpoints for users, places, amenities, and reviews.

 ---